WhitmanHall/WhitmanHall.github.io/_posts/2024-07-11-Solar-Water-Heater.md

 tags: [documentation]
 image: solarwaterheater.jpg
 ---
 During my time at UC Riverside I took a senior design class in which we were tasked with solving a specific problem.
 My group was given the problem of needing to heat up water for desalination purposes within a form factor that would fit on the roof of a building.
-I was the design and fabrication lead for the project and I singlehandedly designed the project in solidworks and helped my teammates build the prototype.
+I was the design and fabrication lead for the project and I single-handedly designed the project in solidworks and helped my teammates build the prototype.

 ## Building Timeline
 ![](/assets/img/swhbuild1.jpg)